BorjaOteroFerreira/IALab-Suite/README.md

 Rename the file llama_chat_format.py to llama_chat_format.bk and paste the attached file into this repository.

-This solution is provisional but necessary to use models such as Mixtral and others that need templates that are not included by default in the library llama-cpp the implementation of a template editor to create, load and save templates without having to replace library files
+This solution is provisional but necessary to be able to use models like Mixtral and others that need templates that are not included by default in the llama-cpp library.
+In the future I will implement a template editor to create, load and save templates without having to replace library files.

 ## Usage